jtablesaw/tablesaw/README.md

 * Map and reduce operations
 * Descriptive stats (mean, min, max, median, etc.)
 * Plotting for exploratory data analysis and model checking
+* Integrated machine learning (currently: Regression plus Logistic Regressin, LDA, and KNN classifiers)
 * Store tables in a very-fast, compressed columnar storage format

-### What Tablesaw will do:
-* Integrated machine learning
-* More specialized column types and operations: (lat/lon, time interval, money)

 ### Plotting
 You can't understand a dataset unless you can _see_ it.
 Tablesaw currently supports a variety of plot types: